VA Nebraska-Western Iowa Health Care System

 PGY-1 Pharmacy Residency Program

-Established in 2005, the PGY1 residency program boasts a well-rounded clinical pharmacy experience that focuses on ambulatory care and the long-term care setting.
+Established in 2005, the PGY1 residency program offers a well-rounded clinical pharmacy experience that focuses on ambulatory care and the geriatrics in the long-term care setting.
 Throughout the course of this one-year program, residents will further develop their skills in drug information, pharmacy administration, time management, organizational skills, as well as polish verbal and written communication skills.
-In addition to the robust ambulatory care and geriatrics experience, residents will have many opportunities to assist with precepting pharmacy students which will foster the transition from pharmacy student to clinical pharmacist or instructor.
+In addition to the robust ambulatory care and geriatrics experience, residents will have many opportunities to precept pharmacy students which will foster the transition from pharmacy student to clinical pharmacist or instructor.
 In addition, residents will be responsible for providing education to patients, nurses, pharmacists and other health care providers.
 PGY1 residents may apply for early commitment to the PGY2 Ambulatory Care program at the Grand Island VA.

-Pharmacy clinical practice at the GIVA goes back over 30 years, so the autonomy that pharmacist have is unmatched!
-Our pharmacist-run ambulatory care clinics are high volume; residents will gain experience working in a fast-pace clinic environment with close relationships with primary care providers.
-On average 8-15 patients per day are scheduled between face-to-face and phone appointments (video appointments are also available).
+Pharmacy clinical practice at the GIVA goes over 30 years, so the autonomy that pharmacist have is unmatched!
+Our pharmacist-run ambulatory care clinics are high volume; residents will gain experience working in a fast-paced clinic environment with close relationships with primary care providers.
+On average 8-14 patients per day are scheduled between face-to-face and phone appointments (video appointments are also available).
 Unique to the VA, pharmacists have prescriptive authority in areas of expertise.
-Clinical pharmacists act as mid-level providers, managing a wide variety of chronic diseases, including, but not limited to: anticoagulation, hyperlipidemia, hypertension, diabetes, smoking cessation, congestive heart failure, thyroid disease, anemia, pain management, kinetics and hospice/palliative care.
+Clinical pharmacists act as mid-level providers, managing a wide variety of chronic diseases, including (but not limited to): anticoagulation, hyperlipidemia, hypertension, diabetes, smoking cessation, congestive heart failure, thyroid disease, anemia, pain management, pharmacokinetics and hospice/palliative care.
 Residents are included in this opportunity to practice at the top of their license.
 Given our rural practice, our primary care providers look to the clinical pharmacy team for the latest information from clinical trials and actively seek input from the pharmacy team in managing chronic diseases.
 Pharmacists, including residents, are responsible for management of the formulary using nationally approved criteria for use and evidence-based medicine.
 Residents will also experience pharmacy management on multiple levels, both on site management, as well as from the perspective of the Chief and Associate Chief of Pharmacy.